Showing posts with label War - Strategic. Show all posts

 The CryptO'pinion?

-At first, I was unsure about Special Forces because there are initially so many keys to learn and the manual isn't the best (quite dispiriting if I'm honest).
+At first, I was unsure about Special Forces because there are so many keys to learn and the manual isn't the best (quite dispiriting if I'm honest).
 Plus I wasn't sure about the point of view as I often got attacked by off-screen enemies.
 Also, I was dismayed about the lack of health kits so once your soldier is critically injured you may as well keep him safe somewhere or send him to the drop zone - I guess that's realism for ya!

 Once past the hurdle of learning the keys, I began to relax and enjoy the game for all the tactical joy it possesses.
 Each mission is its own giant adventure of pain and misery!
 Being out in the field is a thrill because the world is immense.
-It's up to you how to play, either devise a route or calculate how you're going to cope against an overwhelming enemy.
+It's up to you how to play, either devise a route or calculate how to cope against an overwhelming enemy.
 Or perhaps sneak through picking off the enemies one by one?

 Special Forces isn't faultless but it's thrilling and captivating.
 An engrossing adventure deep in exploration, tactical strategy, and action.
-I rate this as one of the best war games I've had the pleasure to play.
+I rate it one of the best war games I've had the pleasure to play.

 Thursday, June 06, 2019